 Artists must have a body of creative work they want to sell and demonstrate initiative and creative competence.
 They submit examples of their work online and provide details of their volunteer work, successes and activities.

-Workshops are held between late January and the end of May – approximately one a month at a variety of creative venues.
+Workshops are held between late January and the end of May – approximately one a month at a variety of creative venues or digitally.
 In between, artists receive digital information and e-letters and are expected to make and prepare their art work for sale at the Palmer Park Art Fair.
 So they must show initative and responsibility.
 For more advice on applying to Mint, read this blog post and this one.

 Summer Creative Jobs Applicants